IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 ###### Last updated: 6 November 2015

-The IBM® Bluemix™ DevOps Services Build & Deploy feature, also known as the pipeline, automates the continuous deployment of your projects.
+The IBM&reg; Bluemix&trade; DevOps Services Build &amp; Deploy feature, also known as the pipeline, automates the continuous deployment of your projects.
 In a project's pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.

 * [Stages](#stages)
 * [Jobs](#jobs)